Child development in India

 A mother and child in New Delhi.

 Child development in India is the Indian experience of biological, psychological, and emotional changes that children experience as they grow into adults.
 Child development has a major influence on the health of people in India, both individually and nationally.

 Children constitute a significant part of the national disease burden of India.
-Environmental health problems such as pollution-related diseasesand challenges with water supply and sanitation in India are difficult to fix and have a large impact on children.
+Environmental health problems such as pollution-related diseases and challenges with water supply and sanitation in India are difficult to fix and have a large impact on children.
 Many children in India do not receive vaccines, making them vulnerable to various infectious diseases.

 Forty percent of children in India experience malnutrition or stunted growth due to lack of access to healthy meals.
 Programs such as the Midday Meal Scheme are working to combat childhood hunger in India.
 Research suggests that children of scheduled castes showed significantly more rates of malnutrition than those of forward castes, resulting in stunted child development at a rate exceeding that of sub-Saharan Africa.